lappsgrid-services/ServiceValidator/docs/components/tokenizers/Readme.md

 - View metadata type is tokenizer:lingpipe-indo-european-tokenizer
 - When running on LIF input the `@context` attribute disappears
 - There is no `@language` attribute when input is text

+vassar/lingpipe.tokenizer_1.1.1-SNAPSHOT

+- Service requires text or json#lapps, but accepts only text input
+- Services creates LIF output but discriminator is lapps (as specified in metadata)
+- There is no `@language` attribute
+- View metadata has type `tokenizer:lingpipe-indo-european-tokenizer`

 dkpro/dkpro.stanford.tokenizer.xml